ozanoguz/fgt-sdn-connector-eks-egress/README.md

 ## Section 2: Deploying FortiGate Single-VM Instance Using AWS Marketplace

+In this section, we will deploy FortiGate-VM using PAYG licensing model.
 FortiGate-VM EC2 instance can be deployed in many ways (CloudFormation templates, using EC2 service etc).
 For this lab, we will use AWS Marketplace.
 FortiGate-VM instance will be deployed in subnet named "_FortiGateSubnet_" which is created by bash script above.

-### Step1: Create EC2 Key Pair
+### Step 2.1: Create EC2 Key Pair
 First, we will create a key pair using EC2 service.
 Navigation path is "_AWS Console > Services > EC2 > Key Pairs > Create Key Pair_" or you can click quick access link below.

 <img src=https://github.com/ozanoguz/fgt-sdn-connector-eks-egress/blob/main/images/IMAGE_KEYPAIR.png>

 [Quick Access to Key Pairs](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs)

-### Step2: Deploy FortiGate PAYG Instance
+### Step 2.2: Deploy FortiGate PAYG Instance
 We will use AWS Marketplace to deploy single FortiGate-VM instance into cloud account.
 While we are logged in AWS console, click following link to start FortiGate deployment.

 [Deploy FortiGate PAYG Instance](https://aws.amazon.com/marketplace/pp/prodview-wory773oau6wq?sr=0-1&ref_=beagle&applicationId=AWSMPContessa)